 Giles Goodwin is the CEO and Founder at Flite.
 Giles has over 14 years experience in building innovative software products and managing computer technologies.
 Prior to founding Flite, Giles was Chief Portal Suite Architect and Director of Engineering at Vignette, a global content management company, where he was responsible for the management and development of composite application and web services technology.
 Prior to his role at Vignette, Giles was the Director of Engineering at Epicentric which was acquired by Vignette.
-Prior to joining Epicentric, Giles was the Lead Developer and Architect at Application Park, an online web application builder and portal company which was acquired by Epicentric.
-Giles holds a BS in Physics from the University of California at Riverside, where he is currently a member of the Dean’s Board of Advisors for the university’s College of Natural and Agricultural Science..
+Prior to joining Epicentric, Giles was the Lead Developer and Architect at Application Park.
+Giles holds a BS in Physics from UC Riverside, where he is currently a member of the Dean’s Board of Advisors for the university’s College of Natural and Agricultural Science.